-Use this to enter the payment for the sale.
+Use one of these to enter the payment for the sale.
 This is basically the same as for Transactions, but there are a couple a special options that apply only to the P.O.S. dialog.
 Depending on the options selected, it may print a receipt and/or close the P.O.S. dialog immediately after entering the payment.